DavidJGChen/probably-incorrect-answers/understanding-analysis/sequences-and-series.typ

   + If $sum a_n$ subverges, then $(a_n)$ has a convergent subsequence.
 ]

+#solution[
+  +
+    False, just consider $a_n = 1$.
+    Then all subsequences of partial sums increase without bound.

+  +
+    True, since the sequence of partial sums converges, and it is a subsequence itself.

+  +
+    True.
+    If the sequence of partial absolute sums contains a convergent subsequence, then the partial absolute sums also converge.

+    Thus, the series converges absolutely, implying that the original series converges.

+    By part (b), we know that the series must also subverge.

+  +
+    Consider $(a_n) = (1, -2, 2, -3, 3, -4, 4, dots)$.
+    The partial sums look like:
+    $
+      (1, -1, 1, -2, 1, -3, 1, dots).
+    $
+    So the partial sums have a convergent subsequence, but the sequence $(a_n)$ does not.
+]

 #exercise[2.7.7][
   +
     Show that if $a_n > 0$ and $lim (n a_n) = l$ with $l != 0$, then the series $sum a_n$ diverges.

   +
     Assume $a_n > 0$ and $lim (n^2 a_n)$ exists.
     Show that $sum a_n$ converges.
+]

+#solution[
+  #TODO[July 15]
+  +
+    WTS that if $sum a_n$ converges then harmonic series converges

+  +
 ]

 #exercise[2.7.8][